 Prizzia noted that most employers want to see college graduates have real-world leadership experience outside the classroom, which is exactly what the farm, gardens and pantry offer.

-The Field & Fork program hosts several events throughout the year for students in all colleges at UF.
-For more information about upcoming events and volunteer opportunities, visit the “Get Involved” section of the Field & Fork website.
-To apply for an internship, please contact Anna Prizzia at firstname.lastname@example.org.
+The Field & Fork Program hosts several events throughout the year for students in all colleges at UF.
+For information about upcoming events, volunteer opportunities, and applying for internships, visit the “Get Involved” section of the Field & Fork website.